-Come May 25th 2018, the GDPR will come into effect changing the way that schools, colleges, academies and all other organizations are required to manage and protect data.
+Come May 25th 2018, the GDPR will come into effect changing the way that schools, colleges, academies and all other organisations are required to manage and protect data.
 Data covered by the regulation includes everything from digital files and folders to paper copies of forms, hidden away in cabinets in reception.
 Keeping data securely protected is already law but as the Data Protection Act is almost 20 years old and the way that data is created, stored and used has evolved a lot it is time for an update.

 What does GDPR stand for?

 GDPR stands for the General Data Protection Regulation; The regulation will look to update the Data Protection Act which sets out much of the current guidance on data protection.
-GDPR aims to strengthen how schools and other organizations manage and protect data, with a focus on the protection of personal data.
+GDPR aims to strengthen how schools and other organisations manage and protect data, with a focus on the protection of personal data.

 While pre-existing legislation that schools must adhere to will remain in place, the GDPR sets out some drastic changes around how data can be processed and gives individuals more rights than they have previously had, concerning their data.